-Southwestern Christian University Academic Policies 2022-2023 Undergraduate Academic Catalog
+Southwestern Christian University Academic Policies 2023-2024 Undergraduate Academic Catalog

-Sponsoring campus groups (athletics, music group, admissions, etc.) must notify the director of the Center for Academic and Professional Success with a list of proposed students far enough in advance of the absence for students to make arrangements with instructors for work to be done that might be missed during the absence.
+Sponsoring campus groups (athletic teams, music groups, admissions, etc.) must notify the director of the Center for Academic and Professional Success with a list of proposed students far enough in advance of the absence for students to make arrangements with instructors for work to be done that might be missed during their absence.